4 Ways to Convert Scanned PDF to Word (OCR Matters)

 Method 2: Free Online OCR Conversion Services

-Through a quick search, you'll find a wide range of such online OCR services available on the Internet.
-While we haven't tried each of them, it's unlikely that we can.
+In a few Google searches, you'll find a wide range of such online OCR services available on the Internet.
+We haven't tried each of them, as it's unlikely that we can.
 But we want to remind you the security concerns these options may impose, especially those services that do not disclose how they are going to deal with the documents you upload to their servers.

 Therefore, use this option at your own discretions.
 We highly recommend you not to upload any scanned documents that contain private or confidential data.
 Having said that, here's a list of free OCR services that you may find helpful: